 In addition to the conventional visual acuity and color vision test, 3D acuity testing should be performed for the viewer.
 Therefore, acceptable testing procedures should be provided in the new Recommendation.

-Other topics: color blind, eye vision, inter-pupillary distance, etc
+See Appendix I of [BT.2021] for more information on stereoscopic vision tests.

+[Editor’s note: above description may need more information about the 3D acuity test.]

 11.2.1 Eye vision test